 How to fix if macOS Big Sur slows, freezes, heats the Mac?

-It's one of the most common problems discussed in forums. macOS 11 Big Sur could lag your Mac and gets computers really hot, especially you are using MacBook Air and MacBook Pro that are relatively old.
+macOS 11 Big Sur could lag your Mac and make computers really hot, especially you are using MacBook Air and MacBook Pro that are relatively old.
 Before you downgrade from macOS Big Sur to Catalina, try the following things.

 - Disable unnecessary login items by Apple menu > System Preferences > Users & Groups > Login Items.

-- Quit processes or applications in Activity Monitor if your Mac freezes on the beachball.
+- Quit processes or applications in Activity Monitor (the Mac Task Manager) if your Mac freezes on the beachball.

 - Quit or disable the Spotlight Search feature when a lack of system resources heats up your Mac.

-How to fix if Bluetooth and Network not available in macOS Big Sur
+Bluetooth is not working in macOS Big Sur

 How to fix abnormal battery drain in macOS Big Sur?

-- Locate the programs that impact the energy most and get insights on energy saving in Activity Monitor > Energy and close them to see if the battery improves.
+- Locate the programs that impact the energy most in Activity Monitor > Energy and close them to see if the battery improves.

-- Reset SMC and PRAM to better manage power, battery, fans, and other related features.
+- Reset SMC after login to better manage power, battery, fans, and other related features.

-Software is one of the most critical parts using any computer, which includes built-in programs and third-party apps.
-In the new macOS Big Sur, software incompatibility could cause apps unexpectedly quit, kernel panic, or even the whole system crash.
+Software is one of the most critical parts of any computer, including built-in programs and third-party apps.
+In the new macOS Big Sur, software incompatibility could cause apps unexpectedly quit, kernel panic, or even the whole system to crash.

 Apple Menu bar disappeared in macOS 11 Big Sur, how to fix?